FAQs

 What is Body Movements?

-Body Movements is a festival in London which celebrates queer bodies in club culture.
+Body Movements is a festival in Southwark Park, London, which celebrates queer bodies in club culture.

 This is a place for queer and trans electronic music to be applauded, queer exploration to be encouraged, and queer and trans expression to flourish.